bmo-node/bmo/docs/recipes/microservice/README.md

 ```

+Other notes:

 the http server comes with request and response logging by default, but you can modify the format by providing new
 serializers to the logger.

-You can also provide application level middleware by populating a dependency called 'middleware' with your
+You can provide application level middleware by populating a dependency called 'middleware' with your
 module definitions.
 Those will be added to the application middleware stack before any of your routes are mounted.

+To dig deeper and really get to know how to take full advantage of the bmo http server read the full docs [here](/packages/httpServer/)